thaerkh/vim-workspace/README.md

 ```
 let g:workspace_autosave_untrailspaces = 1
 ```
-## Omni Completion
-Intelligent code autocompletion has been bundled with Vim since version 7.2 (SyntaxComplete plugin), but its features are not enabled by default.
-This workspace plugin simply surfaces this functionality, with extra features.

-Vim's default omni completion shortcut `<C-x><C-o>` will work as expected, and this plugin will automatically remove that pesky function preview window after a selection has been made.

 # Installation
 This plugin requires Vim 8.0, follows the standard runtime path structure, and can be installed with a variety of plugin managers.